karan6190/WordpressAutoScalable-EFS/README.md

 >_Make sure you have tick the check box /jwt-auth/v1/ in Disable REST API plugin

 **Couldn't find your .htaccess file?**

 Actually .htaccess file is a hidden file and it will create when ever you install any plugin or change the syntax of your post call (Setting -> permalink )

 **Don't want to SSH and make some changes to your .htaccess file?**

 Answer to this question is just install **WP Htaccess Editor** plugin from for Add plugin section of the wordpress and can easily make some changes to your .htaccess file.

+**Testing JWT Authentication**

+You can test this Authentication via Postman.
+Just fire a post service to url http://IP-ADDRESS/wp-json/jwt-auth/v1/token/ with username and password included in the body section.
+In responce you will get the JSON token.